 The Texas Medical Board requires all physicians to carry proper licensing before they can practice.
 Follow these steps to ensure that you will be ready to work in the Lone Star State.

 The Texas Medical Board handles all applications, which can take up to six months to complete.
 Their Customer Information Center can be reached at 512-305-7030 from 8 a.m. to 5 p.m.

 Applications are accepted online.
 Information on the process, along with frequently asked questions, is available at tmb.state.tx.us.
 They can also be mailed to this address:

 Austin, TX 78768-2029

 After the Texas Medical Board screens the application, physicians must complete the Texas Medical Jurisprudence Application.
 You will be notified when it's time to take it.
-The exam is administred by Prometric Services and available in Austin and other locations in the U.S. Learn more at prometric.com or call 1-800-481-6536.
+Pearson VUE administers the jurisprudence exam at locations throughout the United States.
+Contact Pearson VUE online at pearsonvue.com/texasmedicalboard or call 888-300-6228.